jduckles/office_templates/readme.md

 # Filling in Word Documents with JSON data

 This uses the docxtemplater to do simple fillins inside of Word Documents.
+This is mostly here for my future self, to remind me how to use it again in the future!

 ![](docxtemplate.png)